To see additional current data, go to the Mass. Department of Health website

 Note: Some private labs were only reporting number of positive results until March 23, so total number of tests before then was higher than reported.

-Massachusetts changed its data-reporting format on April 20, and I am no longer able to report detailed demographics of fatalities.
+Massachusetts changed its data-reporting format on April 20, so I am no longer able to report detailed demographics of fatalities.

-As with all U.S. Covid-19 data, these tables and graphs are severely undercounting the actual number of cases.
-That's due to the woeful inadequacy of testing.
-Many people who have symptoms still can't be tested, let alone most people who might be carrying the virus but don't have symptoms.
-Please always keep this in mind when you view this data.
+As with all U.S. Covid-19 data, these tables and graphs are undercounting the actual number of cases.
+That's due to the inadequate testing.
+While testing rates have improved, some cases are still being missed.

 We also didn't know how many tests have been performed in Massachusetts until March 23.
 Before then, some private laboratories were only reporting positive results.
 That meant the total number of tests was somewhat higher than being reported.